franksheppard/franksheppard.github.io/projects/srmbot.md

 ---

 ## Presentation
-SRM Bot is what it says it is.
-A bot that creates a service management request from your conversation.
-It analizes and decides if a service request has to be opened and it opens it.
+SRM Bot stands for Service Request Management Bot.
+Its main feature is to analyze a chat conversation and creates a service management request from your it.
+Also with our AI integrations it analizes and decides if a service request is required or not.

 ## Quickstart
 **Prerequisites**